 Researchers detect first 'moon-forming' disc surrounding exoplanet

-PARIS: For the first time, scientists have clearly identified a ring of gas and dust circling a planet outside our solar system - a discovery that could help reveal how planets and moons are formed, a study showed Thursday.
+PARIS: For the first time, scientists have clearly identified a ring of gas and dust circling a planet outside our solar system - a discovery that could help reveal how planets and moons are formed, a study showed on Thursday (Jul 22).

 The disc surrounds an exoplanet dubbed PDS 70c, one of two gas giants similar in size and mass to Jupiter that orbit the star PDS 70, nearly 400 light years from our solar system.